In the constantly changing marketing world, it’s important for Beanstalk to stay up to date for our customers.

 You want to encourage a relationship with your Facebook followers that comes naturally.
 By encouraging organic posting and interacting with your audience in a natural, positive way, you can boost your posts on the Facebook news feed.

 4. Create a snapshot of your performance with Google Data Studio.

-All of these trends in digital marketing are great, but in order to know if they’re paying off, it’s important to analyze data to see if the goals of your marketing campaign are being achieved.
-Google Data Studio can organize a number of performance metrics into one space to create a performance dashboard that makes it easy to compare data to see what’s working and what’s not.
-Google Data Studio allows us to provide analytics that are more accessible, provide more information, and dynamically change to allow us to visualize data over any period of time.
+All of these trends in digital marketing are great.
+To know if they’re paying off, it’s important to analyze data to see if the goals of your marketing campaign are being achieved.
+Google Data Studio can organize several performance metrics into one space to create a performance dashboard that makes it easy to compare data to see what’s working and what’s not.
+Google Data Studio allows us to provide analytics that are more accessible, provide more information, and dynamically change to allow us to visualize data over any period.
 This is a tool that will allow us to make more informed marketing decisions in the future.

 5. Use location services to target a narrower audience.

 Technology has made targeting a custom audience easier than ever before.
 In the past, ads were created for a very general audience, because they were dependant upon a person being in the right place at the right time to see it – like a television ad aired during the evening news.
 Now with location services available, it’s possible to target very specific individuals based on their location, to market to as narrow and relevant a group as possible.

 - Geofencing targets people who are in a particular area at the current moment.
 For example, people who search “tacos near me” within a few miles of a taco shop.